Robert Cox (Scottish politician): Politics

 Cox took an interest in local politics.
 At one time or another he sat as a member of the Mid Lothian County Council, Edinburgh Parish Council (of which he was Chairman of the Landward Committee), Edinburgh Town Council and the School Board.

 Cox first stood for Parliament at a by-election in the Kirkcaldy Burghs constituency on 11 March 1892.
 Cox was selected as the Unionist candidate for the seat, which had become vacant on the death of the sitting Liberal MP, Sir George Campbell.
 However Cox was unsuccessful, the seat being held for the Liberals by a majority of 1,036 votes, by J H Dalziel, a journalist and later newspaper proprietor.

 Cox did not contest the 1892 general election but in June 1895 the Unionist Association of the East Edinburgh division approached him as a possible candidate.
 The Liberal MP for the seat, Robert Wallace was reported to have fallen foul of his local Liberal Association on the issue of Irish Home Rule and they had selected a Mr J Martin White to fight the seat instead.
 It was thought possible that Wallace would stand as an independent and create a three-cornered contest.
-In the end Wallace and the East Edinburgh Liberals must have mended their fences as Wallace stood again as a Liberal at the 1895 general election and White successfully contested Fofarshire in the Liberal interest.
+In the end Wallace and the East Edinburgh Liberals must have mended their fences as Wallace stood again as a Liberal at the 1895 general election and White successfully contested Forfarshire in the Liberal interest.

 Cox declined the offer to stand in Edinburgh East (or it was withdrawn) and instead was adopted as Liberal Unionist candidate for the Edinburgh South division.
 He narrowly defeated the sitting Liberal MP, Herbert Paul, turning a Liberal majority of 431 into a Unionist one of just 97.